isabella232/SAFETAG/content/methods/responsive_support.md

   * Each training guide has detailed lists of materials needed and trainer preparation - preview and prepare for any training you plan to give.
+outputs: >

+  * Organizational capacity to communicate and store data securely

+  * Enhanced organizational capacity

+  * Mitigation of critical risks.

+  * Contacts and/or next steps for any direct support or training needs of the organization
+the_flow_of_information: ''
 ---